Qubic-Qulang/chatbot/README.md

 ![Chatbot Banner](./qulang-banner-rounded.png)

-# Chatbot
+# example-openai-provider

-Chatbot is a Next.js application that provides a simple API to retrieve provider information (model name, picture path, and provider description) loaded directly from environment variables.
+Example-openai-provider is a Next.js application that provides a simple API to retrieve provider information (model name, picture path, and provider description) loaded directly from environment variables.

 ## Features